 The cost can be as straightforward as paying for additional training.
 How much are you willing to pay?
 How much can you afford?
 But it can also be in terms of time and opportunities.
 For example, if you currently have three recurring clients, would you be willing to let go of one of them to pursue establishing yourself in a new role?
-Or would you be willing to keep working with all these clients plus three three hours a day of your leisure time and devote it to training?
+Or would you be willing to keep working with all these clients and devote three hours a day of your leisure time to training?

 Mapping Your Course

 Now that you know your internal goals—what you want your career to look and feel like—it’s time to look outward and see what’s available out there that would help you accomplish your goals.
 What options do you have?
 What types of career paths are a good fit for your goals?

 This is where some research can come in handy.
 You can start with a simple Google search on the different career paths in your field.
 For example, a search of design career paths yields a list from the New York Film Academy (NYFA) and a list of 150 careers in the arts.
 For photographers, a similar search leads to another NYFA resource and a guide from Black Hills State University.

 You can also use tools like PayScale’s Career Path Planner to get a broader view of your career trajectory.
 You can even look up specific skills or job titles in PayScale if you want to see fuller career maps (for example, check out the one for web developers).

 Just keep in mind that these tools are designed mainly for employees rather than freelancers, and that the data they have isn’t exhaustive.
 Still, they can be a useful place to start if you don’t know what your options are.